-Certain applications with highly diluted active ingredients, such as parenterals, are prime candidates.
+Certain applications with highly diluted active ingredients, such as large volume parenterals, are prime candidates.

 When changing dosage form from glass containers like vials and ampoules to a plastic premixed bag, the chief concern is interaction.

-This is an unavoidable challenge, and understanding the interaction mechanism between contents and packaging, including the manufacturing process is extremely important.
+This is an unavoidable challenge, and understanding the interaction mechanism between contents and packaging, including the manufacturing process, is critical to drug stability.

 Polyolefin oligomers, residual solvents, various additives, adhesives, and active ingredients volatilized from ink may elute from packaging materials.